Mini Aussiedoodle Breed Information

 Although not much else is known about the history of this breed, we can take a look back at the history of the Mini Australian Shepherd and the Mini Poodle parent breeds to learn more about the doodle breed.

 The Poodles are famous around the world for their supreme elegance and their agile mindset.
 Raised as a companion pet for royals, aristocrats, and wealthy families, the Poodle is considered to be a “dog with a royal attitude”.
-Poodles have been admired for their performance with the travelling circus, as well as for their many coat styles in the canine show rings.
+Poodles have been admired for their performance with the traveling circus, as well as for their many coat styles in the canine show rings.
 A champion in canine sports and a darling companion pet, the Poodle has gathered an impressive number of admirers.
-It is ranked as second most intelligent dog breed, and is one of the most popular dog breeds in the world.
+It is ranked as the second most intelligent dog breed and is one of the most popular dog breeds in the world.
 Mini Poodles in particular are also one of the most popular apartment dogs in the United States.

 If you’re looking to compare the Mini Aussiedoodle to similar breeds, you can check out our Mini Aussiedoodle comparisons: